-The fuel gauge is accurate to within \pm one gallon in coordinated, straight and level, unaccelerated flight.
-The low fuel indicator, operated by a separate sensor, illuminates when there are approximately two gallons remaining.
+The fuel gauge is accurate to within ± one gallon in coordinated, straight and level, unaccelerated flight.
+The low fuel indicator, operated by a separate sensor, illuminates when there are approximately 1.5 gallons remaining (two gallons in the bladder for MY17 aircraft).